The Stephen A. Schwarzman Centre for the Humanities

 The Schwarzman Centre will be a dynamic hub dedicated to the humanities.
 For the first time in the University’s history, humanities faculties will be housed together with a new humanities library in a space designed to encourage learning and experimentation.

-Plans for constructing the building are underway, but the Centre has already come to life with a rich programme of research and events.
+Plans for constructing the building are well underway, but the Centre has already come to life with a rich programme of research and events.
 Read on to find out how you can engage with the Centre.

 Photo: Serg Zastavkin/Shutterstock.com